 To grow well, a Daphne needs friable, humus-rich, moist, lime-free soil with good drainage, in a part-shaded, woodland position facing east, with protection from hot afternoon sun.
 A thick mulch over the roots, but kept well away from the stem, will ensure a cool root run.
-The shrub is prone to rootrot, especially where drainage is not excellent, so planting in a raised bed is advantageous.
+The shrub is prone to rootrot, especially where drainage is not excellent, so planting in a raised bed is advantageous, or even planting it with its root junction a little above soil level.
 Various fungicidal preparations are now available which can be poured over the root area if the plant seems to be ailing, and may revive it if it is not too far gone.
 Daphne dislikes cultivation around its roots and should not be overfed or over-watered.
 Where a well-drained spot is unavailable, it can be grown in a pot, and brought out into a prominent position during its flowering season.
 It may be easier to establish small - rather than advanced - specimens of these plants.
 Avoid buying a plant with distorted or mottled leaves, as Daphne is prone to various viruses which can affect their health and longevity.
 They can tolerate a little frost but it very cold areas, they should be given a sheltered position.
 If scale attacks the leaves, apply white oil.
 Feed in spring and again in summer with a slow-release fertiliser.
 Don't try to transplant am established Daphne, as they detest root disturbance.

 To propagate, take stem cuttings.
 I was once told that the perfect time to take the cuttings is Christmas Day - but if you can't manage that, some time round the end of December is ideal, apparently!
 They do take a while to establish as cuttings.